get-smooth/crypto-lib/doc/eips/rip-b4.md

 6. **Other curves :** Pasta, Vela, sec256q1 for inner argument constructions.

 This proposal aims to reach maximum security and cryptographic agility for the key management.
+While a generic MSM (as proposed by EIP2537, but not limited to BLS12381) would be superior, the variable length and complexity of possible tradeoffs seems to reduce the probability of acceptance.
+MSM is mainly targeting ZK uses, while for classical non-pairing based cryptography, DSM is the core required operation.

 ## Specification